MkDocsEditor/MkDocsEditor-Android/README.md

 ## Server setup

-To use this app an instance of [mkdocseditor-rest]() needs to run on the server where your [MkDocs](https://www.mkdocs.org/) project source files are located.
+To use this app an instance of [MkDocsEditor-Backend](https://github.com/MkDocsEditor/MkDocsEditor-Backend) needs to run on the server where your [MkDocs](https://www.mkdocs.org/) project source files are located.
-Have a look at the documentation on it's [project site]() to learn more on how to do this.
+Have a look at the documentation on it's [project site](https://github.com/MkDocsEditor/MkDocsEditor-Backend) to learn more on how to do this.

 ## Client Setup